wnderoy/teleSpikeRedo/README.md

 I reccomend skipping the telegram scraping jobs and using the Replay option insted.
 If you want to run the scrapers go to https://my.telegram.org to generate an api key and put it into config.json

+## Quick run

+Just to provide a clear clean run guide for a simulation, without connecting to Telegram:
+1) run kafka (can use the run_kafka.sh)
+2) run all of **`wSparkRawToTokens.ipynb`**
+3) run all of **`wSparkTokensCounter.ipynb`**, this is where you will see the results
+4) run **`pReplay.ipynb`** to simulate the program running over a month of messeges

+This is just a small simulation, read the full guide to understand the full pipeline, and how to run it live

 ## Configuration & Utilities

 **`config.json`**: Contains file paths for databases, Kafka server/topic definitions, and Telegram API credentials.